 Delaplaine is a tiny town located in the state of Arkansas.
 With a population of 65 people and just one neighborhood, Delaplaine is the 340th largest community in Arkansas.

-Because occupations involving physical labor dominate the local economy, Delaplaine is generally considered to be a blue-collar town.
-48.72% of the Delaplaine workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Delaplaine is a blue-collar town, with 48.72% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Delaplaine is a town of construction workers and builders, service providers, and sales and office workers.
 There are especially a lot of people living in Delaplaine who work in office and administrative support (15.38%), personal care services (15.38%), and farm management occupations (10.26%).

 Delaplaine’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.